15 Knowledge Base Examples that Work: Ideas for Your Next/Current Help Site

 3. GitLab

-Let’s look at GitLab’s internal knowledge base as an example.
+Let’s look at GitLab’s internal knowledge base example.
 Its employee handbook stands out for its innovative “handbook-first” approach, prioritizing comprehensive documentation of company information, policies, and procedures.

-Continuously updated and maintained by contributions from all employees, it enables a culture of inclusivity and collective ownership, ensuring everyone has a voice in shaping the company’s values and practices.
+Continuously updated and maintained through contributions from all employees, it fosters a culture of inclusivity and collective ownership, ensuring that everyone has a voice in shaping the company’s values and practices.

 4. Riscure

 Riscure’s Knowledge Base article on VC Glitcher’s key features caters to advanced users with its technical and informative approach.
-The content is logically organized with well-defined headings and subheadings, while bullet points and numbered lists highlight key features and steps for enhanced readability.
+The content is logically organized, with well-defined headings and subheadings, while bullet points and numbered lists effectively highlight key features and steps, enhancing readability.

-Diagrams and screenshots provide valuable visual context, making grasping complex concepts and functionalities easier.
+Diagrams and screenshots provide valuable visual context, making it easier to grasp complex concepts and functionalities.
 This combination of clear writing, structured formatting, and visual aids ensures a comprehensive and user-friendly experience for those seeking the information.

 5. Apple Support